 The programme lasts approximately 18 months.
 70 per cent of your time will be in force on operational rotations performing core police duties at ranks, up to and including superintendent.
 The remaining 30 per cent of the time will consist primarily of taught lessons delivered at one of the College of Policing’s sites.

-No, programme members are not required to pay to join the programme.
+No, programme members are not required to pay for the programme.